ekler25/math/readme.md

 # Math
-Just a plain simple C++ source library that provides basic math stuff
+Just a plain simple C++ source library that provides basic math stuff.
+I am starting to make a documentation of it rn.